tpwrules/caeser-salad/mbus/NOTES.md

 def register_cb(self, mtype, callback, tag=None):
     Register a callback to be called when the specified message type is received.
 A message is considered `mtype` if `isinstance(message, mtype) is True`.
 If `tag` is not None, subscribe to the tag and only call the callback for messages with the specified tag.
+If the same tuple is registered multiple times, it is called multiple times.
 The callback is called with the message's tag and then the message.
-When the connection ends, the callback is called with both as None.
+When the connection ends, the callback is called with both as None, once for each time it has been registered.
+Exceptions raised by the callback are ignored.
 Raises ConnectionClosedError if the connection is closed.

 def unregister_cb(self, mtype, callback, tag=None):
     Unregister a callback registered above and unsubscribes from the tag if not None.
 The callback must be the same object that was previously registered to the given type and tag.
+Only the first occurrence is deleted.
 Raises ValueError if the callback was not previously registered.
 Does nothing if the connection is closed.

 def register_filter(self, messages):